 Children’s Court or Family Court?
+(WA)

-While the Children’s Court and the Family Court are separate jurisdictions that deal with different types of proceedings, there are some situations where they overlap.
-While the Children’s Court of Western Australia deals with child protection proceedings, the Family Court deals with family law matters including parenting orders.
+While the Children’s Court and the Family Court of Western Australia are separate jurisdictions that deal with different types of proceedings, there are some situations where they overlap.
+While the Children’s Court of Western Australia deals with child protection proceedings, the Family Court of Western Australia deals with family law matters including parenting orders.
 In some situations, the Department of Child Protection will seek a Protection Order in relation to children where at the same time there are legal proceedings on foot between the parents as to who should have the care of the children.
 In these situations, it may be unclear where the separate proceedings sit in relation to each other.

 What happens when the Department intervenes when a parenting matter is already on foot?